Elinor Florence, Author

 Children were pressed into service to do some of the meal preparation, especially if their parents were working.
 Certainly the kids were persuaded to accept rations.
 Here’s a photograph of children eating carrots on sticks!

-Was the ration diet healthy?
+Was the rationing diet healthy?

 Opinion is divided.
 There wasn’t a lot of protein, and some available foods were quite starchy.
 In fact, the Canada Food Guide was first created in 1942, in response to concerns that people were becoming malnourished because they didn’t understand nutritional requirements.